 The cosy main lodge with restaurant, bar, outdoor decks, library and homely living room enjoy views of the landscaped gardens.
 Three large fireplaces provide warmth and all rooms are finished with a polished wooden floor.
 Two patio areas afford wonderful and dramatic views to the Virunga Volcanoes and the surrounding lowland farmland.

-Take a trek into the high altitude forests of Volcanoes National Park to see these playful and inquisitive creatures.
-The Golden Monkey is a local subspecies of the widespread Sykes Monkey, also known as the Blue Monkey and is endemic to the area.
+Take a trek into the high altitude forests of Volcanoes National Park to see the playful and inquisitive Golden Monkey.
+The Golden Monkey is a local subspecies of the widespread Sykes Monkey and is endemic to the area.

 Over 40 species of birds have been identified on and around Sabyinyo Silverback Lodge.
 Many of these are endemic to the Albertine Rift Forests and thrive in the sheltered 7 hectares (17 acres) expanse of land surrounding the property.